rht-labs/enablement-codereadyworkspaces/README.md

 ## Custom Multi-Container Stack

 This custom stack is intended for use in the DO500 course offered by Red Hat Training.
 The materials are available on GitHub.
-Since the technology is constantly changing this stack should fall out of date quickly.
+Since the technology is constantly changing this stack may fall out of date quickly.

 - A shell script is provided to add the [raw config file](do500-raw-config.json).
 Modify the environment variables.
-- An ansible playbook is also provided in the same manner as the shell script if your more into that.
+- An ansible playbook is also provided in the same manner as the shell script if you are more into that.

 The tech stack and the [Dockerfile](Dockerfile) used to build it is included.
 The stack includes RHEL7 UBI, NPM, Ansible, Mongo DB and the OC client.